nrsyed/nrsyed.com/content/blog/pb-scraper.md

 >}}

 A ProBoards forum consists of named categories, visible on the forum homepage.
-Categories are simply groups of boards.
+A category is simply a group of boards.
 A board can have moderators, sub-boards (represented by the loop in the diagram above), and threads.
 A moderator is simply a user.
 A thread contains posts, may optionally have a poll, and is created by a user (the user that created a thread is usually